damodhar92/Projects/Gurgaon House Price Prediction/README.md

 ## Streamlit App

 This project aims to provide a user friendly web application that predicts house price in the Gurgaon city based on various features.
 The app is built using Streamlit, a popular python library for creating interactive web applications.

+### Features
+1. Predict the House price
+2. Explore the dataset and visualize the data
+3. The app uses a trained machine learning model to make predictions

+So by using this library I made this app and you can access the app link here: [link text](https://gurgaon-house-price-prediction-app-viboys3cvhdhbgzgdnnnfw.streamlit.app/)